ssadedin/graxxia/README.md

   *  Simple statistics computations
   *  A prototype (very alpha) imitation of the linear modelling expression syntax in R (y ~ x + z, etc)

-Obviously this is not even remotely comparable to what is available for data analysis in the other languages mentioned above, which is why I refer to this project as an "experiment".
-I hope perhaps this can demonstrate however that Groovy can do quite well at this task and perhaps inspire some others to think about whether extension of this project or a more serious separate attempt would be a useful endeavor.
+Obviously this is not even remotely comparable to what is available for data analysis in the other languages mentioned above.
+However these classes can make doing simple data analysis in Groovy quite powerful and in some cases compares very favorably to doing it in other languages.
+Combined with the Groovy Shell, it becomes quite useful for interactive data analysis.

 Building and Using It
 ========